Azure/iotedge-lorawan-starterkit/LoRaEngine/test/LoRaWan.IntegrationTest/ReadMe.md

 2. Create/edit integration settings in file `appsettings.local.json`

 The value of `LeafDeviceSerialPort` in Windows will be the COM port where the Arduino board is connected to (Arduino IDE displays it).
-On macos and/or Linux you can discover through `ls /dev/tty*` and/or `ls /dev/cu*` bash commands.
+On macos you can discover through `ls /dev/tty*` and/or `ls /dev/cu*` bash commands.
+On Linux you can discover them with `ls /dev/ttyACM*`.

 ```json
 {